 PRESS for great details.
 This material makes excellent molds, and it is very easy to use.
-Recommended for polymer clay, clay, fast cure urethanes, soaps, waxes, and ComposiCast White Resin.
+Recommended for polymer clay, clay, fast cure urethanes, soaps, waxes, and ComposiCast White and Black Resin.

 To use: Heat ImPRESSive putty until dough/clay like in the microwave.
 Once the Putty is cool enough to touch, create your mold by pressing an object into the putty.
 The Putty will become rubber-like after cooling.
 Create parts with polymer clay, epoxy, polyester, resin, clay, soap, candle, crayon, concrete and more.
 Make molds of sculptures, prototypes, candles, picture frames, coins, and more.